-On the 24th of March, we wrapped up three days of MasterPeace’s Asian Youth Summit, with over 40 participants from different Asian countries accompanied by some global ones coming together for discussions, connections and finding concrete actions for the vast continent.
-The teams came together for peace at the perfect location near the heart of the famous Swayambhunath Temple in Kathmandu, the famed Buddhist shrine and UNESCO World Heritage.
+On the 24th of March, we wrapped up three days of MasterPeace’s Asian Youth Summit, with over 40 participants from 8 different countries coming together for discussions, connections and looking for concrete actions for the vast continent.
+The teams joined their force for peace at the perfect location near the heart of the famous Swayambhunath Temple in Kathmandu, the famed Buddhist shrine and UNESCO World Heritage.

-Nearby the 8000 meters summits of the Himalaya’s, one more summit was added, as the Asian Youth Summit titled “Creating impact.
+Nearby the 8000 meter summits of the Himalayas, one more summit was added as the MasterPeace Asian Youth Summit entitled “Creating impact.
 Together” was attended by the growing MasterPeace network in Asia.
 The summit brought together MasterPeace teams from 8 current and 5 new Clubs to exchange Best Practices among each other, as well as attend various workshops and meet representatives from businesses and civil society in Nepal with the goal of mutual inspiration and co-creation.

-The summit was organized jointly by MasterPeace Foundation, MasterPeace NYC – Nepal, and Nepal Youth Council (NYC Nepal) and attended by MasterPeace Clubs from Nepal, India, Myanmar, Pakistan, Sri Lanka and Bangladesh including many other impactful organizations in the region such as Culture Monks, Aarohan, DajjuVai – Nepal Brothers, VIEWS India, Khushiyaan and notable presence of UNDP Nepal, Rotary Club and many others.
+The summit was organized jointly by MasterPeace Foundation, MasterPeace NYC – Nepal, and Nepal Youth Council (NYC Nepal) and attended by MasterPeace Clubs from Nepal, India, Myanmar, Pakistan, Sri Lanka and Bangladesh including many other impactful organizations in the region such as Culture Monks, Aarohan, DajjuVai – Nepali Brothers, VIEWS India, Khushiyaan, and included the notable presence of UNDP Nepal, Rotary Club and many others.

-Although today Asia holds more than 60 percent of the world’s population, this decade is unprecedented with immense complex challenges and parallel opportunities.
+Although Asia holds more than 60 percent of the world’s population today, this decade is unprecedented with immense complex challenges and parallel opportunities.
 As Asia’s dramatic economic growth and technological progress came with many development challenges, it has left Asia at a critical crossroads for the future.

 Our MasterPeace answer was to address the challenges in a positive way, and turn them in opportunities.